best-practice-and-impact/govcookiecutter/docs/structure/README.md

 # `govcookiecutter` structure

 This page provides information on the repository's structure.

-## Folder structure

 The repository's folder structure is explained here:

 ```{toctree}
 :maxdepth: 2